 - Conducts preliminary intake interview, gathers all relevant facts for presentation at Unit meetings.
 Makes assessment of income eligibility and makes appropriate referrals for those individuals not eligible for Organization services.
 Recommends exceptions to financial guidelines to the Supervisor.

-- Prepares cases for interview or hearing, including drafting legal papers, conducting client advocacy, presenting evidence, etc. in accord with the Code of Professional Responsibility for the legal profession.
+- Prepares the case for hearing, drafting legal papers, engaging in negotiation, presenting evidence, etc. in accord with the Code of Professional Responsibility for the legal profession.

 - Remains current on immigration law, policies and procedures.
-Remains current on implications of criminal and civil law as it applies to the representation of immigrants.
+Remains current on implications of criminal and civil law as it applies to the representation of immigrants and refugees.

-- Develops and maintains professional relationships with EOIR, DHS, U.S. Citizenship & Immigration Services (USCIS), government and social service organizations and community organizations as necessary.
+- Develops and maintains professional relationships with the U.S. Citizenship & Immigration Services (USCIS), government and social service organizations and community organizations.
 Interprets immigration and department policies and programs to the public, including public speaking.